calculix/CalculiX-Examples/Contact/Shell0/README.md

 Surface-to-surface contact gives frequencies which differ severely from the reference MPC contact.
 Also, for S8R elements, there are only 5 frequencies close to zero (should be 6 rigid body modes).

 Penalty contact (both surface-to-surface and node-to-surface) requires the modal analysis being performed as a perturbation step with a preceding static step (in the given case with no load applied).
 Note that the first result increment in a perturbation analysis is not a mode shape.
+For uniform test conditions, all simulations use a dummy static step and a subsequent frequency perturbation step.

 MPC contact with `*equation` leads to a hinged connection at shell edge to face contact (7 rigid body modes).